flimflam-austin/hugo-cms-test/content/quick_reads/20180223-18-02-22-support-animals-vs-service-animals-plane/index.md

       support animals ensued.
     _key: card-2-9f3a6572-65fd-464c-9d7a-942f6ac8b959
   - order: 2
+    useCheckmark: false
     body: >-
       ## Why This Is Important

-      > “United had been reviewing its policy since late last yearA afterA a **75% increase in emotional-support animals** on flightsA and ‘a significant increase in onboard incidents.’
+      > “United had been reviewing its policy since late last yearA afterA a**75% increase in emotional-support animals** on flightsA and ‘a significant increase in onboard incidents.’